Cultural and Social Events

 All-day trip

-In the surrounding area of Prague there are many beautiful castles and historical towns.
+In the area surrounding Prague there are many beautiful castles and historical towns.
 We will visit one of the much-frequented monuments of Czech history:

 Pardubice